 A FEW SIMPLE STEPS

-There are a few simple actions for individuals to reduce plastic use that go beyond recycling.
+There are a few simple actions that go beyond recycling that individuals can take to reduce plastic use.

 A big bang for the buck is the reusable grocery bag which can save 1000s of plastic ones.
 They are sturdy, carry more groceries, have strong handles making them easy to carry (long for over the shoulder), and they don't tear.
 Cotton canvas bags are eco‐friendly and hold up for many years.
 Plastic‐mix bags are weaker, with short life expectancy and the plastic disposal problem.
-Paper bags are no solution; they use 9X the energy to produce as plastic, and create manufacturing pollution.
+Paper bags are no solution; they use 9X the energy to produce as plastic ones, and create manufacturing waste.
 But they can be taken and re-used at the store.
-Store re-usables in the car trunk and train yourself to take them inside the store.
-If you forget, go back for them.
+Store the re-usables in the car trunk or front seat, and train yourself to take them inside the store.
+If you forget, go back and get them.
 You’ll learn.